brechtm/rinohtype/doc/advanced.rst

 Selectors
 .........

-Selectors in RinohType always select elements of a particular type.
+Selectors in rinohtype always select elements of a particular type.
 The **class** of a document element is also a selector for all instances of the class (and its subclasses).
 This selector matches all paragraphs in the document, for example::